madeofpendletonwool/PinePods/completed_todos.md

       select category no longer pulls in categories
 - [] client local download function broken.
 Need android compiling alternative to reqwest

+People stuff left:
+- [] Flesh out podpeopledb
+- [] Add check for person associated with other added pods after subbing to a person
+- [] Add call to pod people db to see if a person exists associated with a given podcast - Get pod people id if so
+- [] Pre-emtively 'cache' podcasts that a host is a part of
+- [] Call for hosts for any podcasts, even ones without pod 2.0 data from the pod people db

 Version 0.7.0

 - [x] Android App